bodziosamolot/sourceGenerators/article.md

         ...
     }

 The details of how the code is generated are hidden in the Execute method.
-What is important to underline is the fact that the code we see in this Initialize() method only deals with *registering* the pipeline.
+It is important to stress the fact that the code we see in this Initialize() method only deals with *registering* the pipeline.
 All of those registered lambdas will execute whenever the context provides relevant changes in the syntax.
 All of those changes will be passed to the function used in RegisterSourceOutput.
 In our case it passed processing further to the Execute method:

         void Execute(Compilation compilation, ImmutableArray<INamedTypeSymbol> controllerSymbols,
             SourceProductionContext context)